Covestro (ETR:1COV) PT Set at €68.00 by Goldman Sachs Group

-Goldman Sachs Group set a €68.00 ($80.00) target price on Covestro (ETR:1COV) in a report released on Wednesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Covestro (ETR:1COV) has been given a €68.00 ($80.00) target price by research analysts at Goldman Sachs Group in a note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Goldman Sachs Group’s price target suggests a potential upside of 53.12% from the stock’s previous close.

 Covestro AG develops, produces, and markets polymer materials for various industries worldwide.
 The company operates in three segments: Polyurethanes; Polycarbonates; and Coatings, Adhesives, Specialties.
 The Polyurethanes segment offers precursors, such as flexible polyurethane foam primarily used in the furniture and automotive industries; and rigid foam used as insulating material in the construction industry and in refrigeration chains.